 Refresh the water every few weeks and monitor for growth.
 You’ll notice roots begin to develop, and you also might even notice a new plant begin to sprout under water!
 You can transfer this to soil, keeping it moist for a few weeks to avoid shock.

-You can also propagate the stem cutting directly in soil.
+You can also propagate the stem cutting directly in soil or in moss and perlite.
 In this case, I would recommend dipping the cutting in rooting hormone first.
 Keep the soil moist and humidity high until you notice resistance when you gently tug the cutting.

 How to propagate a pep hope from a leaf cutting